Previous Green Spirit Festivals:

 - Chants, songs, or rhythms for late night drumming/dancing (optional)

-- A stone to give away to the Stone Circle (optional)
+- A stone to give away to the Stone Circle. (optional)

-If you have questions, please contact the Circle Office at email@example.com.
+Please contact the Circle office at email@example.com.